 Adjust font size:

-ST. ANDREWS, Scotland (CNN) -- British Prime Minister Tony Blair says he is in full agreement with comments his army chief made in a newspaper interview about British troop deployments in Iraq.
+ST. ANDREWS, Scotland (CNN) -- British Prime Minister Tony Blair said he is in full agreement with comments the chief of the British army made in a newspaper interview about its deployment in Iraq.

 Gen. Richard Dannatt was quoted by London's Daily Mail as calling for a pullout of British troops from Iraq "sometime soon because our presence exacerbates security problems."